The FTSE/JSE Africa All Share Index (JALSH) snapped two days of gains, falling 0.3 percent to 33,705.03 at the close in Johannesburg.

 The following are among the most active equities in the market today.
 Stock symbols follow company names.

-PSG Group Ltd. (PSG) , an investment holding company with interests in the financial sector, headed for a record high, jumping 2.3 percent to 53.10 rand.
-Earnings per share excluding one-time items at its PSG Konsult unit rose 22 percent in the year through February, it said in a statement posted on its website today.
+PSG Group Ltd. (PSG) , an investment holding company with interests in the financial sector climbed 2.1 percent to 53.02 rand, a record high.
+Earnings per share excluding one-time items at its PSG Konsult unit rose 22 percent in the year through February.

 To contact the editor responsible for this story: Gavin Serkin at